nvnanil/ASV/readme.md

 roslaunch asv terpbot.launch
 ```
 ## ROS Control
 *To execute GPS aided autonomous navigation.
-Edit the code to enter the required waypoints for navigation and then run*
+Edit the code to enter the required waypoints for navigation and then*
 ```
 rosrun asv gps_nav_2.py
 ```